 Inspiring Sustainability: Next Gen Leaders in the Making

-HKUST embraced a multifaceted approach to empower young changemakers.
-In a recent display of dedication to sustainability and community involvement, we hosted a few impactful events that aim to inspire and create opportunities for the next wave of sustainability advocates.
+HKUST embraced a multifaceted approach to empower young changemakers and local community.
+In a recent display of dedication to sustainability and community involvement, we hosted a few impactful events that aim to inspire and create opportunities for the next wave of sustainability advocates with educational outreach.

 The One Earth NextGen Leaders Programme

-The One Earth NextGen Leaders Programme was collaboratively orchestrated by the Institute of Sustainability and Technology (IST) and the Temasek Foundation, which united over 100 young changemakers from Southeast Asia, Hong Kong, and Mainland China.
+The One Earth NextGen Leaders Programme organized in March 2025 was collaboratively orchestrated by the Institute of Sustainability and Technology (IST) and the Temasek Foundation, which united over 100 young changemakers from Southeast Asia, Hong Kong, and Mainland China.
 This dynamic program saw NexGen Leaders engage in immersive workshops, collaborative projects, and thought-provoking discussions centered on sustainability.

 The final day of the programme was kicked off at the HKUST Sustainable Smart Campus (SSC) hub and the HKUST Entrepreneurship Center, where our NextGen Leaders learned how to use the campus as a living lab to test their ideas and utilize university resources to pursue their entrepreneurial dreams.
 The day culminated in an Ideathon, showcasing the brilliance of NextGen Leaders in presenting innovative solutions.
 Judges including Dr Kenneth Leung, Director of HKUST Sustainabiity/Net-Zero Office were captivated by the creativity and dedication displayed, reflecting a promising future for sustainability.